fontforge/fontforge.github.io/en-US/about/site/index.md

 title: About This Website
 ---

-Like FontForge itself, this website is developed as a [collaborative project](/en-US/about/project/) - everyone is invited to contribute.
+Like FontForge itself, this website is developed as a [collaborative project](/en-US/about/project/)---everyone is invited to contribute.

 To help out, join the [FontForge Users Mailing List](https://lists.sourceforge.net/lists/listinfo/fontforge-users) and say hello.
 To make direct changes, sign up to [GitHub](http://github.com) and let us know your github username, and we'll add you to the Website team.